-6.6 Radicalisation.
+6.7 Radicalisation.

-If you believe someone is in danger of being exploited or becoming radicalised, use your organisation's own safeguarding and duty of care procedures in the first instance to raise your concerns.
-Channel can then become involved if necessary.
+When you believe someone is in danger of being exploited or becoming radicalised, use your organisation's own safeguarding and duty of care procedures in the first instance to raise your concerns.
+Channel can then become involved when necessary.

-Anyone can call the national police Prevent advice line on 0800 011 3764, in confidence, to share your concerns with specially trained officers.
+Anyone can call the national police Prevent advice line on 0800 011 37645, in confidence, to share your concerns with specially trained officers.
 The advice line is open 9am to 5pm every day.